main

 oc get pods -n kafka

-Output shows the operators and cluster readiness
+The output shows the operators and cluster readiness:

 NAME READY STATUS RESTARTS